To ensure that a visitor’s activities can be monitored throughout their visit, you must check in visitors, using the Visitor management task.

 type a new name for the visitor entity, if you do not want to use the

 By default, the Entity name uses the First name and Last name fields.

 - (Optional) In the Description field, type a description for the visitor.

 Assign the visitor to a partition.

 Partitions determine which Security Center users have access to this entity.
-Only accepted users of the partition can view or modify the visitor.
+Only users who have been granted access to the partition can see the visitor.